TLenfers/multispecies_mitochondrial_variant_analysis/README.md

 To analyse dog, mouse or human samples the corresponding reference will be downloaded.
 Define the to be analysed species in [`config.yaml`](/config/config.yaml) under reference.

-If you want to analyse a different species or use your own reference, enter the name of the file in [`config.yaml`](config/config.yaml).
+If you want to analyse a different species or use your own reference, enter the name of the file and it's path in [`config.yaml`](config/config.yaml).
-The reference file (name.fa) should be put in `workflow/data/reference`.

 ## Execute the workflow
 ```bash